solutionforest/Inspirecms-core/docs/import.md

 2. Add your JSON files in the appropriate directories
 3. Add your Blade template files in the Views directory
 4. Compress the directories into a ZIP file
-5. Upload through the admin interface
+5. Upload through the admin panel

 ## Example JSON Structures